tig/winprint/docs/index.md

 ## Features

-* Print source code with syntax highlighting and line numbering for over 200 programming languages and file formats.
+* Prints source code with syntax highlighting and line numbering for [over 200 programming languages and file formats](https://pygments.org/languages/).
-* Print HTML files.
+* Prints HTML files.
-* Print "multiple-pages-up" on one piece of paper (saves trees!)
+* Prints "multiple-pages-up" on one piece of paper (saves trees!)
 * Complete control over page formatting options, including headers and footers, margins, fonts, page orientation, etc...
 * Headers and Footers support detailed file and print information macros with rich date/time formatting.
 * Simple and elegant graphical user interface with accurate print preview.
-* The most capaple PowerShell printing tool enabling printing from the command line.
+* The most capable PowerShell printing tool enabling printing from the command line.
   * Complete control of printing features with dozens of parameters, including *Intellicode* parameter completion (using `tab` key).
   * Allows **winprint** to be used from other applications or solutions.
 The **winpprint** PowerShell `out-winprint` CmdLet is a drop-in replacement for `out-printer`.
 * Sheet Definitions make it easy to save settings for frequent print jobs.